robertmartin8/ReasonableDeviations/academic_papers.md

 ## Paper summaries

-*These are handwritten notes/summaries I have made of various journal articles or scientific papers over the course of my research.
+*These are notes/summaries I have made of various journal articles or scientific papers over the course of my research (some handwritten, some in markdown).
 In each case, I have hyperlinked the title of the article to the pdf of my notes.
 Within each topic, they are arranged by author.
 If you are looking for a specific article, I suggest you cmd/ctrl-f, as there are a fair number of articles*

 ### Computer Science